 Jogging strollers have very specific lower age/weight ratings and should never be used to run with an infant.
 Most manufacturers suggest that a child be at least 6 months old and have full head control before you run with them.
 For some babies, this may be older than 6 months.
 At least one manufacturer suggests not running with a child under 8 months old.
 More experts are suggesting that parents check with their pediatrician if their child is less than 1 year old before they start jogging with him.
 On the other end of the weight limit, jogging strollers tend to have high weight ratings for a reason.
 Even a child who has technically outgrown a stroller is still not old enough to run along beside you or be left home alone, which is why some jogging strollers have weight ratings up to 75 pounds.

 Just because a stroller has a fixed-wheel option doesn't mean it's a jogging stroller; it may be an all-terrain stroller.
 Many jogging strollers can also handle difficult terrains, and the difference between an all-terrain stroller and a jogging stroller can be subtle.
 For safety's sake, never run with a stroller that is not a jogging stroller.
-The manufacturer's website or the owner's manual will tell you whether you can jog with the stroller.
+The manufacturer's website or the owner's manual will specifically tell you if you can jog with the stroller.
 Parents who hike or live where they have to run or walk through gravel, snow or sand will want to see our report on all-terrain strollers.
 If you practically live in your car, check out our report on car seat strollers.
 Our umbrella stroller report is great for parents who like to keep a smaller, lighter stroller on hand for travel or quick trips.
 Having twins, triplets or several children close in age may require a double stroller or a stroller for multiples, and our double stroller report can help you choose the right one.

 Jogging strollers can be pricey, with high-end models topping out at more than $400 -- before accessories.
 Serious runners say these are worth the price for the performance.
-However, we found a few jogging strollers that retail for around $200 that reviewers say perform just as well as models costing twice as much.
+However, we found a few jogging strollers that retail for $200 or less that reviewers say perform just as well as models costing twice as much.